Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 heading: STAFFSCANNER TERMS OF BUSINESS
 ---

-These Terms and Conditions for the Supply of Temporary Workers apply between Staffscanner (NP) Ltd & Staffscanner Ltd (forthwith referred to as Staffscanner) and any Client (as defined below).
+These Terms and Conditions for the Supply of Temporary Workers apply between Staffscanner Ltd (forthwith referred to as Staffscanner) and any Client (as defined below).

 These terms are effective from 01/04/2022 and supersede all previous terms and conditions.
 All Temporary